7 Tourist Mistakes to Avoid in Tenerife (From a Local)

 At a guachinche, you’ll find dishes locals actually eat: papas arrugadas with mojo sauce, queso asado, huevos a la estampida, carne fiesta, and locally-produced wines.
 The portions are generous, the prices are fair, and the atmosphere?
 Authentic and unpretentious, a world away from the touristy beachfront chains.

-5. Underestimating the Ocean Current
+5. Underestimating the ocean current

-The Atlantic around Tenerife looks calm and inviting, but don’t let that fool you.
+The Atlantic Ocean around Tenerife looks calm and inviting, but don’t let that fool you.
 On many beaches, the currents are strong, and waves can get dangerous fast.
 Every year, tourists who are overconfident in their swimming abilities end up in fatal accidents.

 To be sure: